LubinKerhuel/hugo/content/post/pitot-build/index.md

 ﻿---
-title: Air-speed sensor for plane, drone or UAVs.'
+title: Air-speed sensor for plane, drone or UAVs.
-subtitle: 'Mechanic, electronic, test of a miniature Pitot-Darcy-Prandtl air speed sensor embedded in an RC plane'
+subtitle: Mechanic, electronic, test of a miniature Pitot-Darcy-Prandtl air speed sensor embedded in an RC plane
 summary: DIY miniature pitot-tube with tubes, a differential pressure sensor and an analog to digital converter.
 Calibrate air-speed measurement embedded in an RC plane with a GPS ground speed reference.
 Estimate wind strenght and direction fusing GPS data with pitot output.
 authors:
 - Lubin
-tags: ["Pitot","sensor","air-speed"]
+tags:
+  - Pitot
+  - sensor
+  - air-speed
-categories: ["Electronics","sensor"]
+categories:
+  - Electronics
+  - sensor
-date: "2019-05-28"
+date: 2019-05-28
 #lastmod: "2019-04-12T00:00:00Z"
 featured: false
 draft: false